Workspace configuration

 This issue occurs when an agent instance cannot renew its leadership lease, which results in the shutdown of leader-only modules including the remote_development module.
 To resolve this issue, restart the agent instance.

-When creating a workspace in a project, one of the following errors might occur:
+When you create a workspace in a project, you might get the following error: